gotripod/ssscraper/README.md

 Sponsors
 ==

-Built by (Go Tripod)[https://gotripod.com], making the web as easy as one, two, three.
-Go Tripod build bespoke software solutions, and if you need a custom version of SS Scraper (please get in touch)[https://gotripod.com/contact/].
+Built by [Go Tripod](https://gotripod.com), making the web as easy as one, two, three.
+Go Tripod build bespoke software solutions, and if you need a custom version of SS Scraper [please get in touch](https://gotripod.com/contact/).